I clearly recall a racially diverse couple I worked with when I lived in the Philippines.

 My experience with cross culture, interfaith, and international couples in Manila, Philippines continues to inform my work.
 But this couple, in particular, inspired me.

-You can read about the work I do with cross cultural couples here.
+You can read about the work I do with racially diverse couples here.